-The priors estimated by our procedure in this example are broadly faithful to the supplied information, but appear to be constrained by the model's inflexibility that makes it difficult to simultaneously match the \(t = 2\) and \(t = 18\) targets in the covariate-specific case.
-They regularise the posterior sufficiently enabling accurate posterior sampling (model inadequacy notwithstanding), with the covariate-specific, multi-objective method proving most useful, but are arguably over concentrated and occasionally prevent the model from fitting the data well.
-Uniqueness is improved by our secondary objective, but perfect uniqueness across all replicates remains illusive and may not be possible with only the information provided in \(\tc(Y \mid \boldsymbol{X})\).
-We observe a small improvement in uniqueness attributable to the secondary objective (see Appendix \ref{additional-information-for-the-preece-baines-example} {[}Figures \ref{fig:pb_pop_prior_post_compare} and \ref{fig:pb_cov_prior_post_compare}{]}); some of the variability may be a result of lack of perfect replicability of the optimisation rather than non-uniqueness.
+In summary, the priors estimated by our procedure in this example are broadly faithful to the supplied information, except in the covariate-specific case where model inflexibility prevents matching both \(t = 2\) and \(t = 18\) targets simultaneously, and in the covariate-independent case when either KL discrepancy is used.
+The covariate-specific, multi-objective method appears the most useful prior, but is arguably over concentrated, which occasionally prevents the model from fitting the data well, although all our priors successfully regularise the posterior sufficiently to enable accurate posterior sampling.
+Our approach does not produce a unique prior, although the secondary objective leads to a small improvement in uniqueness (see Supplement \ref{full-marginal-prior-and-posterior-comparison-plots}).
+However, some of this non-uniqueness may be attributable to imperfect replicability of the optimisation.

 \hypertarget{conclusion}{